Waxing Crescent on

 Moon after descending node

-1 day after descending node on 11 January 2092 at 13:52 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 26 January 2092 at 01:05 in ♌ Leo.
+1 day after descending node on 11 January 2092 at 13:52 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 26 January 2092 at 01:05 in ♌ Leo.

 Moon after southern standstill

-5 days since the previous standstill on 8 January 2092 at 08:40 in ♑ Capricorn when the Moon has reached South declination of ∠-19.466°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠19.448° at the point of next northern standstill on 22 January 2092 at 14:14 in ♋ Cancer.
+5 days since the last southern standstill on 8 January 2092 at 08:40 in ♑ Capricorn when the Moon has reached South declination of ∠-19.466° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠19.448° at the point of next northern standstill on 22 January 2092 at 14:14 in ♋ Cancer.

 Syzygy in 11 days